-Cover Those Tires & Stay Clean
+Cover Those Tires & Protect Your Rig

 Drivers know that there’s nothing worse than spraying mud all over a freshly washed truck with shiny, glossy paint.
 Not to mention that road spray can do a lot worse than just making your truck dirty.
 If your wheels aren’t covered you can be spraying water and throwing rocks all over the road.
 Don’t be surprised if you have a line of angry soccer moms following closely behind you.

 Find out more about choosing the right fenders in this post

 You can easily avoid this problem entirely and add some style to your truck with poly fenders.
 Plastic fenders are great because you don’t have to worry about them cracking or easily breaking from minor impacts which are bound to happen.
 Our fender systems are a great way to add protection and some style to your rig.
 You can even add some mud flaps for additional protection if needed.